FZJ-PGI-12/Mean-Field-Approximate-Optimization-Algorithm/README.md

 ## Code

-For an introduction to using the mean-field AOA code in this repository, please look into our [introductory notebook](notebooks/introduction.ipynb) (coming soon).
+For an introduction to using the mean-field AOA code in this repository, please look into our [introductory notebook](notebooks/introduction.ipynb).

 The remaining [notebooks](notebooks) can be used to reproduce the plots of our paper from the [data](data).
+Note that some of the notebooks are _written in Julia_.

 ## Citation